The Crohn’s & Colitis Foundation advocates on behalf of IBD patients, caregivers, and healthcare providers.

 We need robust medical research funding to achieve our mission of finding cures for IBD.
 That’s why we work to make sure that IBD has adequate funding in the annual federal budget.

-Provide $1.5 million for the CDC IBD Epidemiology Program in Fiscal Year 2023 (FY23)
+Provide $2 million for the CDC IBD Program in Fiscal Year 2024 (FY24)

 The Centers for Disease Control and Prevention (CDC) is studying the impact of IBD on minority and underserved populations.
 The study's goal is to learn more about the causes, variations, and other factors of IBD in order to improve care and target interventions.

-Increase funding for NIH and NIDDK in FY23
+Increase funding for NIH and NIDDK in FY24

 Hope for more effective treatments and cures for IBD lies in biomedical research.
 The Foundation joins other stakeholders in recommending an increase in funding for the National Institutes of Health (NIH) as well as the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the lead institute for IBD research at NIH.

 Increase the Membership of the Congressional Crohn's & Colitis Caucus

 The Congressional Crohn's & Colitis Caucus is a bipartisan group of members in the U.S. House of Representatives that works together to raise awareness of IBD, support IBD medical research, and protect patient access to care.
-The Caucus is led by Representatives Carolyn Maloney (D-NY-12) and John Rutherford (R-FL-4).
+The Caucus is led by Representatives Josh Gottheimer (D-NJ-5) and John Rutherford (R-FL-4).

 See this list of Caucus members for more information.

 Support Restroom Access

 Many IBD patients worry about whether they will have access to a restroom when in public.
 Patients have been denied access business restroom in times of emergency, which can lead to unnecessary, avoidable embarrassment.